bhavyajain768/stock-chart/README.md

 # Getting Started With this Chart
 - After changing current directory to stock-chart one can run the project with the command 'npm run start'
 - The interface of site is like this one can choose Company Name and Time Period then Chart will displyed.
+- The code is in src/App.js file

 ![Intro Screen](Intro.png)